SJTU-Applemin/AutoULTGen/Client/command_validator_app/Readme.md

 Let's introduce how the command validator app works.

-## Requirements

-We need to install some requirements to run this tool.

-Pyside2
-lxml
-pandas

-## Usage
+## Start

+1. Start from exe

+Run .\dist\command_validator\command_validator.exe directly.

+2. Start from Python

+Install prerequisite modules first, including Pyside2, lxml, pandas.
 **command_validator.py** is the main module.
 It defines all the events of pushbutton, combobox, dialog.
 Try to start UI from running this module.

-Within it 3 classes are integrated.
+## Usage

 ### MainWindow

 As you can see, the first UI interface contains 2 tab widgets, main and input.